Nasfame/decenter.ai/README.md

 ### Features

-- Intuitive AI model deployment UI
-- Customizable node configuration
+- Model repository
+- Model customization
+- Auto training and testing
+- Incentivisation and governance
 - Private decentralized infrastructure
-- Scheduled model training

  ### Target Customers
+- AI Engineers
+- Data scientists
-- Machine learning engineers and data scientists
+- Machine learning engineers
-- Businesses and enterprises
-- Tech start-ups and scale-ups

  ### Benefits
+- Cost effective
 - Rapid iteration
-- Cost effective
-- Seamless deployment
 - Automated resource management
+- Seamless deployment and scalability

 ## Hackathon
 For the hackathon, we built the PoC for project which is a distributed parallel training platform leveraging hyperledger fabric to train a single type of ML model.
-We also worked on the website, waitlist for erly access to generate EOI, Pitch deck, Customer profiles, Demo videos, Tokenomics, Go-to-market strategy, product pricing, token economy/usecase, market research, competitive analysis and advantage among others.
+We also worked on the website, waitlist for early access to generate EOI, Pitch deck, Customer profiles, Demo videos, Tokenomics, Go-to-market strategy, product pricing, token economy/usecase, market research, competitive analysis and advantage among others.

 ### Website
 - A visually appealing landing page that introduces the DeCenter project and its value proposition.